 Grants to Green transforms the nonprofit sector in the Atlanta region by encouraging nonprofits to renovate, expand or construct buildings that are energy and water efficient, that make minimal draws on non-renewable resources and give high priority to respecting the physical environment.
 In order to stimulate broad change across the region, Grants to Green works with nonprofits serving diverse community needs and different populations, not just those nonprofits with environmentally-related missions.

-Grants to Green provides environmentally focused knowledge and funding to strengthen nonprofits.
-This partnership between The Community Foundation and Southface gives metro Atlanta nonprofits the opportunity to renovate or build healthier work places that are energy, water and environmentally efficient.
-The ultimate goal is to improve a nonprofit organization’s building structure to not only have less of an environmental impact, but also to increase the cost-efficiency of operations, ideally saving more finances to provide more services.
+The buildings occupied by nonprofits are often aging structures with inefficient equipment.
+Generally, staff in the nonprofit sector are more focused on their organization’s mission rather than on energy and water consumption or facility management.
+As a result, utility and maintenance costs can create huge drains on program and operating budgets.
+This partnership between the Community Foundation and Southface gives metro Atlanta nonprofits the opportunity to renovate or build greener work places that are energy and water efficient with the ultimate goal of improving a nonprofit organization’s building structure to not only have less of an environmental impact, but also to increase the cost-efficiency of operations, ideally saving more dollars to provide more services.

 Big Brothers Big Sisters